This lentil veggie burger is a weekly go-to recipe! It’s easy to put together, made with whole food ingredients, healthy and delicious!

 - Seasonings

-How to Make Lentil Veggie Burgers
+How to Make a Veggie Burger

 - Pulse all ingredients in a food processor.